-Electric defrost and hot gas defrost each have their pros and cons; for instance electric defrost systems are relatively easy to design and install, while hot gas defrost uses more complicated piping.
+Electric defrost and hot gas defrost each have their pros and cons; for instance, electric defrost systems are relatively easy to design and install, while hot gas defrost uses more complicated piping.
 However, hot gas defrost is more efficient, while electric defrost can create humidity.

-In some types of defrosting system, the normal off-cycle of the compressor is adequate to keep the evaporator coil clear of ice, but in others, a defrost timer will periodically clear the coil by shutting off the compressor for an “air defrost” period while the evaporator fans still operate.
+In some types of defrosting systems, the normal off-cycle of the compressor is adequate to keep the evaporator coil clear of ice, but in others, a defrost timer will periodically clear the coil by shutting off the compressor for an “air defrost” period while the evaporator fans still operate.

-In other types, the evaporator fans shut off, and defrost heaters melt accumulated ice off the evaporator coils, while warming the drain pan so the condensate can run off through a drain line without refreezing.
-The defrost cycle can usually be ended either by the timer, or manually.
+In other types, the evaporator fans shut off, and defrost heaters melt accumulated ice off the evaporator coils while warming the drain pan so the condensate can run off through a drain line without refreezing.
+The defrost cycle can usually be ended either by the timer or manually.

-Summit Appliance gives the following tips for defrosting its appliances, but they apply equally well to other makes such as Polar, Blizzard, Fagor and Foster.
+Summit Appliance gives the following tips for defrosting its appliances, but they apply equally well to other makes such as Polar, Blizzard, Fagor, and Foster.

 Don’t wait until ice has built up to the point that you can’t close the door before doing a defrost